Query Efficiency

 sample.performance_logs

-This query will effectively request ALL rows (and all columns) from the database from all time from storage and then once all are retrieved issue the 1st row in the set.
+This query will request ALL rows (and all columns) from the database from all time from storage and then, once all are retrieved, return the first row in the set.

 SELECT